steffenschaefer/gwt-gradle-plugin/doc/0.5/project_types.md

 }
 {% endhighlight %}

 As nobody but you knows what you want to do with the GWT compiler output, the plugin does nothing else than configuring the task "compileGwt".
-You are responsible the this task is called by setting appropriate task dependencies.
+You are responsible that this task is called by setting appropriate task dependencies.

 Typical use-cases for this are:
 * Uploading the GWT compiler output to a maven repository to be consumed by other projects.